Semrush helps you:

 Fortunately, writing awesome headlines isn’t as hard as you might think.

-All you need to do is follow the simple techniques in this chapter.
+All you need to do is follow the simple techniques below.

 Be Insanely Specific